Social Impact · 2007–Present

 How It Works

 Collectors who acquire the art simultaneously fund the cause.
-No dependency on grants or institutional approval.
+Independence by design.
 The art sustains the artist.
 The art serves the people.
 Neither drains the other.

 That's the difference between charity and architecture.

 These projects need partners who believe art can do more than decorate walls.
-If you're a foundation, a gallery, a festival, a publisher, a city government, or a brand — and this resonates.
+If you're a foundation, a gallery, a festival, a publisher, a city government, or a brand — and this resonates, let's open the conversation.

 Impact updates.
 Project milestones.
 Stories from the field.